Excale/nLaunchy/readme.txt

      the boot as a failure
    - NOTE: unplugging the USB cable "at the right time", i.e. after sending the TNO/TNC and shortly after the bar has reached 60% again, may increase the reliability of the installation procedure.
-Likewise, the second generation of Ndless (1.7/2.0) worked better when USB was unplugged.
 10)enjoy :-)
    NOTE: if it is working fine and you want nLaunchy to be more stealthy when booting, you can compile a quiet version ("DEBUG 1" in nlaunch.c).